BrennaMathu/Portfolio/ParkourLeap.md

 The game has a gamemanager script that is declared a singleton and keeps track of the scores, updates the UI and respawns the player when they fall off.

 # Level & Point spawning
-The game instantiates 3 randomly choosen levels from an array and three baselevels in between evry 200 U.
+The game instantiates three randomly choosen levels from an array and three baselevels in between every 200 U.
 Every time the z position of the player advances 200 U, the SpawnLevels method gets called.

 The extra points also get instantiated from an array, but they only spawn above the parkourlevels, not the base levels.